ibm-cloud-docs/assistant/beta.md

 - Deploy your assistant in minutes.
 Create a web chat integration to generate an HTML script element that you can copy and paste into a page on your website to embed the assistant as a chat widget.
 See [Integrating with your own website](/docs/services/assistant?topic=assistant-deploy-web-chat). <!--1.72 -->

+- **Disambiguation changes**: How disambiguation works is changing in the following ways:

+  - If the external node field exists and contains a summary of the node's purpose, then its summary will be shown to users who need to pick a node for disambiguation.
+Otherwise, the dialog node name content will be used.
-- What you add to the dialog node name field has new significance.
-The text in the name field might be shown to users, both to internal users if the conversation is transferred to a human agent, or to end users if the assistant needs to include it in a disambiguation list that it shows to users when it asks them to clarify their meaning.
-You do not need to add user-friendly text to the external node name field separately.
-Instead, whatever text you add as the node name is used to identify the purpose of the node.
+  - Now the text that you add to the dialog node name field might be shown to users.
+Both to internal users if the conversation is transferred to a human agent, and to end users if the assistant needs to ask users to clarify their meaning.
+The text you add as the node name must identify the purpose of the node clearly and succinctly.
+  - When testing, you might notice that the order of the options in the disambiguation list changes from one test run to the next.
+Don't worry; this is the intended behavior.
+As part of work being done to help the assistant learn automatically from user choices, the order of the options in the disambiguation list is being randomized on purpose.
+Changing the order helps to avoid bias that can be introduced by a percentage of people who always pick the first option without first reviewing their choices.

-- You can test out pubishing your assistant as a \[24\]7.ai chatbot.
+- You can test out publishing your assistant as a \[24\]7.ai chatbot.
 See [Testing a \[24\]7.ai chatbot integration](/docs/services/assistant?topic=assistant-deploy-247ai). <!--1.72 -->

 - Add your assistant as a Zendesk Chat agent.
 See [Integrating with Zendesk Chat](/docs/services/assistant?topic=assistant-deploy-zendesk).